 Please remember, that you are always welcome to consult your experiment with our beamline scientists.
 The number of shifts you can apply for depends on the beamline:

 - PEEM / XAS – to be agreed individually with a beamline scientist, three shifts at the most.

 - UARPES – to be agreed individually with a beamline scientist.

 1 shift = 8 hours

-To find all useful tips of how to write a good proposal, we recommend to check information on the How to submit a proposal page.
+To find all useful tips on how to write a good proposal, we recommend that you check information on the How to Submit a Proposal page.